tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** After TI11, Pure left the roster and watson came in from HellRaisers.
-Following Tour 3, Tobi was kicked and Gabbi, a *Southeast Asian carry player*, was brought in to play offlane.
-Still not sure what the story is there, but cool I guess.
+Following Tour 3, Tobi was kicked and they randomly got Gabbi, a *Southeast Asian carry player*, to play offlane.
+Not entirely sure what the story was there.

 **How was their DPC year?** 208 points